// // 9 comments

 Monitor Lizard Biography and Facts

-Monitor Lizards are large reptiles found in Africa and all across Asia, including the surrounding seas.
+Biography of Monitor Lizard Monitor Lizards are large reptiles found in Africa and all across Asia, including the surrounding seas.
 This lizard is mainly found in jungle areas although some species of monitor lizard are water-bound.
 Some species are thought to carry a fairly weak venom, for example, the komodo dragon which is the largest of the species.
-The komodo dragon is native to the small Indonesian island that it is named after and is the largest species of lizard in the world.
+The komodo dragon is native to the small Indonesian island that it...

 Read More